 Seems like an SBA 7(a) loan can do it all—with one exception.
 “Ongoing franchise or royalty fees are not covered by SBA 7(a) proceeds,” Amatuccio says.

-For a standard SBA 7(a) loan, though, amounts can reach up to $5 million, and terms can be up to 25 years for real estate, 10 years for equipment, or seven years for working capital.
+For a standard SBA 7(a) loan, loan amounts can reach up to $5 million, and terms can be up to 25 years for real estate, 10 years for equipment, or seven years for working capital.

 All SBA interest rates are based on the U.S. Prime Rate, and vary from that base depending on the loan amount, the length of the repayment term, and the use of the loan.
 The intermediary lender is responsible for determining a borrower’s interest rate, but the SBA sets a maximum that the lender can’t exceed.
 Currently, SBA 7(a) interest rates range between 7.25% and 9.75%.

 You’ll also be expected to pay a down payment of 10% of the total loan cost, at a minimum.

 Funding a Franchise With an SBA CDC/504 Loan

 Although SBA 7(a) loans are more flexible than SBA CDC/504 loans, the latter makes sense for that that need high-capital, long-term loans specifically to purchase, refinance, or renovate major fixed assets, like real estate or equipment.

 SBA CDC/504 loans are a bit more complex than their 7(a) counterparts.
 Technically, SBA CDC/504 loans are funded through three separate entities: